EBISPOT/ontotools-docker/README.md

 ## WARNING

 We are currently using the IHCC images instead of the official EBI ones..
 We should use those, but last time I checked they were not up to date.

+## Custom installations

+We have started to maintain a [list of known custom OLS installations](custom_ontotools_users.md).
+Please create an issue if you want your installation to be listed as well.